 During my battle with emotional eating, there were several times I tried to talk to a close friend about it.
 I was frustrated and needed someone who knew me, to hear me out.

-Unfortunately, my good friend, who had a normal relationship with food, was not able to empathize with the situation.
+Unfortunately, my good friend at the time, who had a normal relationship with food, was not able to empathize with the situation.
 When I shared my suspicion that I had an issue with food, she told me I was theorizing the situation into something bigger than what it was.
 She said it was just a matter of being conscious of my food choices and not eating when I was nearly full, which were things I knew long ago.

 Not able to get the support I was looking for, I stopped talking about the issue with her, or anyone for that matter.
 My conclusion was that if even a good friend couldn’t understand what I was going through, then no one in the world would ever understand.